Rihanna Closed Out Fashion Week With A Show Celebrating Women

-The singer explains the ideas behind her fashion show celebrating women.
+The singer explains the ideas behind her diverse, inspiring fashion show.

 The singer-turned-lingerie designer closed out New York Fashion Week Wednesday with a show celebrating womanhood.
 She unapologetically explained her motivation behind the presentation after, HuffPost reports.

 “Women are running the world right now and it’s too bad for men,” Rihanna told Elle following her Savage X Fenty spring 2019 presentation.

 Models wore everything from boxer shorts and sports bras to revealing garter belts and thigh-high tights.
 Women in sizes 0 to 22 stood side by side, including sisters Gigi and Bella Hadid.
 One of two pregnant women stepped out in pasties and a bodysuit highlighting her belly.

 Lines of empowerment soundtracked the show, like, “We know that we can be as competent in the boardroom as the bedroom.".